-Vettings or Pre – Purchase examinations can be done by our BVEC veterinarians at the yard where your potential new horse is based if it has suitable facilities, or here at the Bourton Vale Equine Clinic.
+Vettings or Pre – Purchase examinations can be performed by our vets at the yard where your potential new horse is based, or here at Bourton Vale Equine Clinic.

 We undertake pre-purchase examinations (vettings) on all types of horses.